The 5 Stages of Surviving Customer Service Hell

 Editor’s Note: Off-Script—the why, what, and oh sh*t moments behind this article.

 Every time someone mentions customer service, there’s a look.
-You know the one.
-The thousand-yard stare.
-The involuntary exhale.
-The story that starts with “I was on hold for 47 minutes…” and ends with someone screaming “REPRESENTATIVE!” while the chatbot cheerfully types, ‘I understand you’d like to buy a refrigerator!’”
+The thousand-yard stare, the involuntary exhale, the story that starts with “I was on hold for 47 minutes…” and ends with someone screaming “REPRESENTATIVE!” while the chatbot cheerfully types, ‘I understand you’d like to buy a refrigerator!’”

-We keep pretending shitty service is just one of those things.
-A quirk of capitalism.
-A minor modern inconvenience, like traffic or slow Wi-Fi.
+We keep pretending shitty service is just one of those things, a quirk of capitalism or minor modern inconvenience like traffic or slow Wi-Fi.

 It’s not.

 This piece came from Abby Heugel—our editor and writer who has a gift for making you laugh at things that should make you flip tables.
-And the reaction?
-Instant collective therapy session.
-The comments turned into a support group.
-People trading war stories like veterans comparing scars.
+And the reaction in the comments turned into a support group, with people trading war stories like veterans comparing scars.

-This piece lands because it lets us laugh at the descent—and maybe feel a little less unhinged for having lived it.
+It took off because it lets us laugh at the descent, and maybe feel a little less unhinged for having lived it.

 Nothing lights up my day than to have a laugh-out-loud moment when reading an article!
 This was that moment: The story that starts with “I was on hold for 47 minutes…” and ends with someone screaming “REPRESENTATIVE!” while the chatbot cheerfully types, ‘I understand you’d like to buy a refrigerator!’”
 Thank you!